MarkPearlCoZa/Blog_General/_posts/2016-08-24-Platform-Manifesto-to-Platform-Principles.md

 ### Our Goal

-- Provide resuable functionality to other consuming products and services (Be unique, independent & resilient of others)
+- Provide reusable functionality to other consuming products and services (Be unique, independent & resilient of others)
 - Accessible via a consistent manner by our products, services & clients
 - Built to be secure, to scale and to be easily operated by ourselves
-- Built for todays use, however designed for future evolutionary needs
+- Built for today's use, however designed for future evolutionary needs
 - Be proliferated though our products and services via reuse, rarely rebuilt or duplicated
 - Supported by base core platform services and third-party supplier products